 Recommendation: It is suggested that students provide their own instruments.
-Successful completion of Beginning Strings (WCRMS) with a C or higher and/or teacher recommendation.
+Successful completion of Beginning Strings (WCRMS) with a C or higher or audition.

-ADVANCED ORCHEST TRA 720654
+ADVANCED ORCHESTRA 720654

 Year (10 credits)

-[9/10/11/12] Pending UC / CSU (f)
+[9 / 10 / 11 / 12] UC / CSU (f)

-Students will improve technique on orchestral string instruments including violin, viola, cello, and string bass with a on bow stroke, intonation and rhythmic focus accuracy.
+Students will improve technique on orchestral string instruments including violin, viola, cello, and string bass with a focus on bow stroke, intonation and rhythmic accuracy.
 Students will improve reading and performing music for their instrument and perform appropriate grade level orchestral music.
 Students will learn how to apply the principles of blend, balance, articulation, tone production, rhythm, melody, harmony, form, and texture to their playing.
 Performances will include, but are not limited to local concerts and out-of-town music festivals.
 Students will also learn to play all scales and basic music theory.
 It is suggested that the student provide their own instruments.
 All performances and after-school rehearsals are mandatory.

-Recommendation: Successful completion of String Orchestra with a C or higher and/or teacher recommendation.
+Recommendation: Successful completion of String Orchestra with a C or audition.